jayadevnpatil/Git/README.md

 ### Git help
-To get help on a specific git command, you can use either of the following formats:
+To get help on a specific git command, use either of the following formats:

 ```bash
 git help <verb>